 Bidders in Online Auctions

-By default when registering online, the bidder will need to confirm their email address before they are allowed to bid.
-This is done to ensure that the email address is valid and the bidder didn't make a mistake when typing it in which would mean you wouldn't be able to contact them.
+By default, when registering online, the bidder will need to confirm their email address before they are allowed to bid.
+This is done to ensure the email address is valid and the bidder didn't make a mistake when typing it in.
+If the email is not able to be confirmed you many note be able to contact them later.

-You can send bidders a Bidder Invitations which is an email with a personalized link to the auction web site to facilitate the registration process.
-Bidders would still be able to set up their password (and if you are selling tickets they are offered to bidders too).
+You can send bidders a Bidder Invitations, an email with a personalized link, to the Auction Website to facilitate the registration process.
+Bidders would still be able to set up their password and if you are selling tickets they are offered to bidders at this time, too.

-A bidder access token is a link in an email that allows the bidder to access the auction web site and bid without having to sign in or even set up a password.
+The Bidder Access Tokens are a personalized link/code (often sent in an email) that allows bidders to access the Auction Website and bid without having to sign in or even set up a password.

-Using bidder access tokens can make getting your bidders online much smoother.
-You can register the bidders at check-in and enter their email address, and then send them a bidder access token and they just click on the link to start bidding.
+Using Bidder Access Tokens can make getting your bidders online much smoother.
+You can register the bidders at check-in and enter their email address then send them a Bidder Access Token and they just click on the link to start bidding.

 Sending Bidder Access Tokens

 A bidder access token can be sent directly from the bidder check-in page.